mRcSchwering/finData/doc/CircleCI.md

-Basically define a _job_ starting with a docker image that has docker installed, add your app, build a new docker image within that docker image, then push the new image to _docker hub_ (or so).
+Basically define a _job_ starting with a docker image that has docker installed, add your app, build a new docker image within that docker image, then push the new image to _docker hub_.
 Then you can define _jobs_ using that image as base image.

 ### Docker-In-Docker in CircleCI

-To avoid conflicts using docker commands within a docker container (which in turn was started by some host using the same docker commands) CircleCI added a `setup_remote_docker` configuration.
+You have to tell docker to use the remote socker (from circleci).
-So the following seems to work fine together:
+There is a `setup_remote_docker` configuration for this.

 ```
 version: 2